• Skip to primary navigation

 The Contrarian Strikes

-I was listening to a lean charlatan the other day.
+I was listening to a Lean charlatan the other day.

+You the know type.
+They think they know it all and have all the answers.
 And yes, it’s easy to have all the answers when you never think deeply about the questions.

-The charlatan was seeking to dazzle me with his wisdom that 5S is a fundamental element of all lean programs and it needs to be the first thing everyone does.
+The charlatan was seeking to dazzle me with his wisdom that 5S is a fundamental element of all Lean programs and it needs to be the first thing everyone does.

 Most of us know The 5S System sounds very easy and powerful.